PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 6.Preprocessing:
 -Text preprocessing is a technique for cleaning text data and preparing it for use in a model.
 Text data comprises noise in the form of emotions, punctuation, and text in a different case, among other things.
 -Machines cannot comprehend words; they want numbers, thus we must convert text to numbers efficiently.
+-The review_text is going to be cleaned and standardized so that when implemented within the model, the model can be optimized at its best.
+This step takes the longest since it is in base of trial and error.

 6. Model Training:
    - Divide the preprocessed data into training and testing sets.